-- WPD's Chief Executive and Senior Managers attend national groups such as the National Health & Safety Committee ("HESAC"), of which the HSE is a member; - WPD's Chief Executive and Senior Managers meet with key HSE staff throughout the year to discuss matters and, where appropriate, collaborate on strategic Health and Safety issues and initiatives; and - WPD aligns its internal safety campaigns to the HSE 'Helping Great Britain Work Well' safety message and separately the HSE supported, National HESAC led 'Powering Improvement' H&S programme.
+- WPD's Chief Executive and Senior Managers meet with key HSE staff throughout the year to discuss matters and, where appropriate, collaborate on strategic Health and Safety issues and initiatives; and - WPD aligns its internal safety campaigns to the HSE 'Helping Great Britain Work Well' safety message and separately the HSE supported, National HESAC led 'Powering Improvement' H&S programme.

-Additionally, WPD engages proactively with the Environment Agency ("EA"), who monitors areas such as pollution prevention, habitat conservation and other matters relating to the protection and enhancement of the environment in England.
-WPD continuously works together with the EA to improve its environmental performance.
+Additionally, WPD engages proactively with National Resources Wales ("NRW"), who monitors areas such as pollution prevention, habitat conservation other matters relating to the protection and enhancement of the environment in Wales.
+WPD continuously works together with NRW to improve its environmental performance.